MAHFUZATUL-BUSHRA/Gardasil-Uptake-Analysis-Socio-Demographic-Insights/README.md

 #### Completion Rate Distribution with 2-Doses
 <img src="https://github.com/MAHFUZATUL-BUSHRA/Gardasil-Uptake-Analysis-Socio-Demographic-Insights/blob/main/2%20doses.png" alt="p" width="250">

+### Gardasil Vaccine Completion and Impact
+The Gardasil vaccine is effective in preventing HPV-related cancers and diseases, yet acceptance and timely completion of the recommended 3-dose regimen remain low.
+In the study, only 33.2% of participants completed all doses within the recommended 12-month period, while 68 participants completed the series beyond this timeframe.
+Socio-demographic factors were analyzed, revealing higher completion rates among specific groups.
 ### Highlights:
 * Insights into racial disparities and urban-suburban differences in vaccine uptake.
 * Discussion of the implications of switching to a two-dose regimen.